New Year 2019: Bengaluru City Police win hearts at midnight

 "There is no greater joy when a victim gets back their stolen property.
 That too when the police visit your doorsteps to deliver your hard earned property at the stroke of midnight!!!
 New year 2019 rings in style for them.
 Wishing you the best of 2019, " tweeted the police.

-Besides this hearwarming gesture, the cops ensured peaceful new year celebrations in the city.
+Besides this heartwarming gesture, the cops ensured peaceful new year celebrations in the city.
 Bomb detection squads accompanied by sniffer dogs made repeated rounds of MG Road, Church Street and Brigade Road and neighbourhood through the day.
 According to reports, women cops visited paying guest (PG) accommodations to distribute handbills on safety measures and contact numbers of nearest police stations.